cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 ### CF Signed URL / Signed Cookies
 - you want to distribute paid shared content to premium users
-- can use CF signed URL / cookie and a attach a policy with
+- can use CF signed URL / cookie and attach a policy with
 	- URL expiration
 	- IP ranges to acces the data from
 	- trusted signed (which AWS accounts can create signed URLs)